scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 :::

 Molecule transparently persist and retrieves all Scala primitive/collection types to the most optimal data type in each database.
+See [custom database column properties](/database/setup/db-column-props) to customize SQL column types.
 This gives you freedom to model your domain data with exactly the same Scala types that you would use for your domain class properties.

 ### Set